 If you’ve been building niche sites for a while you’ll be well aware that things evolve quickly.

-Testing and iterating is everything, because at some point Google will make an algorithm change that will impact your business.
+That's why testing and iterating is everything, because at some point Google will make an algorithm change that will impact your business.

 I’ve yet to have a website crushed but I have several close friends (including Curt, the co-founder of Domain Colosseum) who have had sites earn $6,000 in one month and barely net three figures the next.